Daomephsta/LootTweaker-Docs/docs/type-docs/loot-table.rst

 .. zenscript:function:: removePool(String poolName)

-    Removes the pool with the name `poolName`.
+    Removes the pool with the name `poolName` from this table.

     :parameters: